Professional Bio

 Activist Fund Formation Worked with the Bass family to raise The Trinity Fund, the first $1 billion fund for active investing in the American and Canadian markets

 Institutional Voting Activism Advised over two dozen key public and private institutional investors on the development of their first pro-active governance programs, including CalPERS, CalSTRS, The Wisconsin Public Retirement System, the New York State Teachers' Fund, The Florida Employees' Pension Fund, Fidelity Investments, State Street Advisers, Dimensional Fund Advisers, the Vanguard Funds.
-I also advised intermediary organizations including Institutional Shareholder Services and the Investor Responsibility Research Center.
+Also advised intermediary organizations including Institutional Shareholder Services and the Investor Responsibility Research Center.

 Institutional Voting Research Service Co-founded early provider of voting recommendations to institutional investors, focused on high-value voting decisions including proxy challenges and takeover bids

-Academia & Policy Positions
+Academic and Policy Positions

 Harvard University, Law School Lecturer, 1994-1997